Woman facing arson-for-hire charge in Bootheel now faces forgery relat...

 “I can’t speculate on what it is that set the lady off,” said Ron Huber, an associate commissioner of Dunklin County who was a target of the accusations cited in the forgery case.
 “I’ve never met her before in my life.
 I don’t know who she is or why she’s out to try to discredit me or anything.”

 Huber is also named several times in testimony submitted to the Missouri House Special Interim Committee on Illegal Immigrant Crimes.
-The committee was established in July to study whether undocumented immigrants are a source of crime and held public meetings in Springfield, Joplin, Kansas City, St. Joseph, St. Louis, and Cape Girardeau.
+The committee was established in July to study whether undocumented immigrants are a source of crime and held public meetings in Springfield, Joplin, Kansas City, St. Joseph, St. Louis and Cape Girardeau.

 The written testimony tied to Umfress was submitted to the committee using multiple names and email addresses.
 The emails allege Huber is at the center of a widespread conspiracy to obtain liquor licenses for Mexican restaurants that in turn serve as fronts for drug dealing and other crimes.